 …

 The GTK and GTK sequence number are sent from the Authenticator to the Supplicant just as in the AS case.
 See Figure 4-32 (Establishing pairwise and group keys) and Figure 4-33 (Delivery of subsequent group keys).

+If WUR frame protection is negotiated, the WIGTK and WIPN are sent from the Authenticator to the Supplicant just as in the AS case.
+See Figure 4-32 (Establishing pairwise and group keys) and Figure 4-33 (Delivery of subsequent group keys).

 4.10.3.4 Alternate operations with PSK